tyagisarthak13/chai-backend/readme.md

 => bcrypt is a library that helps you hash password.

+=> JWT (JSON Web Token) is a compact, secure way to transmit information between two parties as a JSON object.
+It is commonly used for authentication and authorization in web applications.

 => Pre middleware in Mongoose is allowed to execute custom logic before specific operations are performed on a model instance.
-These operations can include saving documents, validating data, or even removing documents
+These operations can include saving documents, validating data, or even removing documents.